arthurmv/windows-repair/README.md

 # windows-repair
-Windows script to easy repair system files.
+Windows script for easy repair system files, HDD/SDD and RAM check.
 # Usage
 Download `Windows-repair.bat`, open it and select an option.
 Easy.